Call-for-Code/Project-Sample/README.md

 ## Additional details

-_INSTRUCTIONS: The following deliverables are suggested, but <strong>optional</strong>.
+_INSTRUCTIONS: The following deliverables are suggested, but **optional**.
 Additional details like this can help the judges better review your solution.
 Remove any sections you are not using._

 ### How to run the project